SASILOXR/Raven-Bs-MW-Edition/README.md

 MW Edition add features like MWItemESP, ShowBarrier, BetterXray and more.

-Also imporved some modules like AimAssist, MoveFix
+Also imporved some modules like AimAssist, MoveFix(only fix KillAura and AimAssist)

+This client only used on legit

+if u get banned, u should care for ur config and don't use blatant module

 ![image](https://github.com/user-attachments/assets/d2568078-6e45-46d7-8480-9f5d5eb6bc23)